How to write a meta description

 1. Keep up to 155 characters

 Google cuts off a meta description after a certain width.
-It doesn’t measure the meta description by characters but measure by pixels.
+It doesn’t measure the meta description by characters but measures by pixels.
 The safest is 155 characters for these pixels.

 This is the best example of a meta description with good length.
 The meta description gives complete information with the character limit.
 This site is more trustworthy.

 The word “browse” provokes the user.
-With this command, the visitor is going to click your site for further info.
+With this command, the visitor will click your site for further info.

 The meta description itself gives a specific solution.
 These types of meta descriptions are trustworthy.
 As a visitor, I will directly click the web page for further knowledge.